Contract Maintenance

 The Contract Maintenance form (ALT-C) maintains information about special pricing for specific accounts and jobs.
 Contracts are saved by item individually rather than as a group and override ALL other pricing that may apply at Point of Sale.
 Contract pricing is applied even when a lower price would normally be available to the customer (contract prices override volume discounts, sale prices, unit of measure pricing, etc.).

 Each item may have different contract parameters and contract pricing is considered and applied on an item-by-item basis, not as a group.
 Each item's start date, expiration date, and quantity limits can vary or they can be the same for all items.
 When using the same dates for all or most items, it's easiest to set the default dates before adding items to the grid.
-Menu marker options do allow you to set all dates to match the defaults later as well.
+Menu Marker options do allow you to set all dates to match the defaults later as well.

 Beyond manually just assigning a set dollar price to items, contract prices can be either